MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 - There's an error in the container environment setup, such as a missing dependency.

   If you get the `TypeError: register() takes 3 positional arguments but 4 were given` error, check the dependency between flask v2 and `azureml-inference-server-http`.
-For more information, see [FAQs for inference HTTP server](how-to-inference-server-http.md#typeerror-during-server-startup).
+For more information, see [Troubleshoot HTTP server issues](how-to-inference-server-http.md#typeerror-during-server-startup).

 ### ERROR: ResourceNotFound